George Conway: Anti-Trump activism

 Following the first impeachment of Donald Trump, Conway opined in The Washington Post that if the relevant witnesses are not allowed to testify during the Senate Trump impeachment trial, Trump's defenders will be negatively affected by "the very evidence they sought to suppress".
 Upon Senator Mitch McConnell's refusal to subpoena John Bolton in a Senate impeachment trial, Conway and Neal K. Katyal opined in The New York Times, "There is only one possible explanation for this behavior: [McConnell] is afraid of the truth.
 Otherwise, what argument can there be for refusing to hear from a central witness like Mr. Bolton, who other witnesses have indicated was exceptionally concerned about the suspension of military aid to Ukraine?"

 In April 2024, Conway donated the maximum legal amount of $929,600 to the Biden Victory Fund.
 When questioned about why he made the donation, Conway told CNN that he believed the election crucial for upholding democracy and the rule of law.

-In May 2024, Conway funded a billboard directly on the path from Mar-a-Lago to Doral where Trump plays golf.
+In May 2024, Conway funded a billboard directly on the path from Mar-a-Lago to Doral, where Trump plays golf.
 The advertisement said "Vote for Joe, not the psycho".

+Since 2018, Conway's stated political positions have often been contrary to those taken by his wife on behalf of the Trump administration.
+His published legal interpretations of Trump's actions differ from his wife's positions, and on Twitter he has been critical of Trump on a personal level.
+In March 2019, Trump responded to Conway's attacks by calling him a "stone cold LOSER & husband from hell" on Twitter.
+Trump has called Conway "Deranged loser", "Whack job", "Moon face".
+Kellyanne defended Trump's comments in an interview, saying that Trump was "a counterpuncher" and was free to respond when he is attacked.
+Conway has said of Trump: “The lowest form of life on Earth.”

+House of Representatives

+In December 2025, Conway made preparations to run for Congress to replace retiring Representative Jerry Nadler in New York's 12th congressional district, which covers most of Midtown Manhattan and Roosevelt Island.
+He ran as a Democrat.
+On January 6, 2026, he officially announced the start of his Congressional campaign.

+Conway was defeated in his primary bid, getting just 6.1 percent of the vote, while Micah Lasher won with 39 percent.
+Trump mocked Conway's defeat: "Wow, Mr. Kellyanne Conway, a Trump Deranged Loser at the highest level, is getting absolutely CRUSHED in the Primaries tonight.
+He'll end up at about 5% of the vote in a rather weak field of young and aggressive Communists.
+No wonder his 'husband' dumped him like a dog!
+This is a truly unattractive person, both inside and out.
+Have a nice life, George!"